ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

    D9 041A                              # tag(1050)
       58 21                             # bytes(33)
          02
-         0113F4DD8C981D1D87BC7F46CF86E8E7
-         B0FB774F839930DD38D6A13F69D9693D
+         CCD8FD8392C1B9D1E3026DEA42BEC93E
+         04B6F8ECEB9AF2D591489EB8B831C5E1
    D9 041A                              # tag(1050)
       58 21                             # bytes(33)
          01
          AED3DAB65CE9E0D6C50D46FCEFFB5522
          96ED21B6E0B537A6A0184575CE8F5CBD
    02                                   # unsigned(2)
-   1A 5D3F8881                          # unsigned(1564444801)
+   23                                   # negative(3)
    83                                   # array(3)
-      01                                # unsigned(1)
-      16                                # unsigned(22)
       D9 041A                           # tag(1050)
          58 21                          # bytes(33)
             03
             95CCA4FA7B24ABC6049683E716292B00
             C49509BE147AA024C06286BD9B7DBDA8
+      16                                # unsigned(22)
+      01                                # unsigned(1)

 ~~~~~~~~~~~

 If you compare this to the above you should see some similarities.
-Instead of `0xf6` as the first element as the array we now have `0xD0491A5821`.
-We have seen this sequence twice above already: It's a cipherlink with 33 bytes of data.
+Instead of `0xf6` as the first element as the array we now have `0xD9041A5821`.
+We have seen this sequence of bytes twice above already: It's a cipherlink with 33 bytes of data.
 Instead of starting with byte `0x01` or `0x03`, this starts with `0x02` which means, it's a hash of a signed event.

+The content type is `0x01` instead and the timestamp is advanced by 1 as well as the `sequence`.

 ### Transfer